kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>No exaggeration: "How long have I used React?" was <i>always</i> one of the first two questions I was asked when interviewed.
 Followed by questions about my knowledge of the above-mentioned ecosystem.</p>

 <p>The years-long debate over what's the best JavaScript framework continues.
-As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>
+As a result, both <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are currently being hyped as better alternatives to React.</p>

 <p>To be fair: each one does certain tasks better than React and their learning curves aren't as steep.
 But React came out before them, so the business world adopted it first.</p>

-<p>React is firmly embedded in many company codebases and it's expensive for them to switch it out for something else.
+<p>React is firmly embedded in many company codebases, and switching React out for for something else is expensive.
 So any sort of Vue/Svelte dominance in the business world isn't happening anytime soon.</p>

 <p>Keep this in mind while job searching.
 There are certainly Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>